Message from the Vice Chancellor for Student Affairs

 Dear Missouri S&T Family Member,

-We ask that you complete the Parental Notification Module to learn more about policies, your options, and resources for student support.
-The parental notification policy allows collaboration with parent(s) or legal guardian(s) about alcohol or controlled substance policy violations.
+Thank you for choosing to complete the Parental Notification Module to learn more about the policies and resources to support students.
+Unless you opt-out in the final step of the module, our policy allows S&T to collaborate with parent(s)/legal guardian(s) on alcohol or controlled substance policy violations.

-2. Complete Ask.
+3. Complete Ask.
 Listen.
-Refer. a statewide suicide prevention online training program to gain a greater understanding of how to recognize the risk factors and warning signs of suicide.
+Refer. a statewide suicide prevention training program to enhance understanding and recognize the risk factors and warning signs of suicide.

-3. Participate in the College Behavior Profile (CBP), an online education program for incoming, first-year students, designed to enhance awareness of alcohol and marijuana’s effect on the mind and body.
+4. Participate in Year One College Behavior Profile (CBP), a program for first-year students to raise awareness of alcohol and cannabis effects on the mind and body.

-5. Ensure your student has adequate health insurance coverage.
-Missouri S&T offers Anthem Student Advantage and information to help you select the best option for your student.
+6. Ensure adequate health insurance coverage.
+Missouri S&T offers Anthem Student Advantage and information to help your student select the best option.

-We ask you to discuss these important issues with your student to reinforce making positive, healthy, informed choices and to help them become familiar with campus support resources.
-We look forward to welcoming your student to our campus this Fall.
+Please discuss these important resources and topics with your student to help reinforce the importance of making positive, healthy, and informed choices and using campus support resources.
+We look forward to welcoming your student to campus this Fall.

 Best regards,